-For public corporations, in almost any corporate crisis corporate officers and managers have become slow-moving targets for prosecutors and regulatory enforcers seeking to criminalize business failure.
-In a pattern that repeats itself constantly, prosecutors use veiled or explicit threats of prosecution of a public corporation as a means to compel the corporation to "offer up" one or more corporate leaders as "scapegoats" for prosecution, in order to save the corporation (or those remaining in control of the company) from being indicted for any crime.
-Ironically, the corporate officer is surrounded by lawyers, but none have the officer's interests as their primary concern.
+In almost any corporate crisis high-ranking executives and managers have become slow-moving targets for prosecutors and regulatory enforcers seeking to criminalize business failure.
+In a pattern that repeats itself constantly, prosecutors use veiled or explicit threats of prosecution to compel the corporation to "offer up" one or more corporate leaders as "scapegoats" for prosecution.
+All of this to save the corporation (or those remaining in control of the company) from being indicted for any crime.

 With so much at stake, and with the possible penalties so high, even for the most innocent person, there is almost irresistible pressure to plead guilty to some offense, and "cooperate" (which usually means accusing others of wrongdoing), in order to avoid or minimize possible jail time.

 At Harrington & Mahoney we have experience defending corporate officers and professionals who find themselves under the gaze of prosecutors.
 We understand a large scope of categories that are under white-collar crime.
 There are a number of newer crimes that come with the advancement of technology, however, our law firm stays up to date with the latest changes in white-collar crime.
 Learn more about the different areas we defend against below:

 Contact Harrington & Mahoney's White Collar Criminal Defense Attorney Team